 If you booked tickets for visitors before the visit, just follow step 4.

-You must make sure that you send the completed documents to YJB within 28 days of the visit.
+You must make sure that you send the completed documents to YCS within 28 days of the visit.
 You must also keep copies of the forms, tickets and receipts on the case file.

-Managing expense claims for a visit to a secure training centre (STC)
+Managing expense claims for a visit to Oakhill secure training centre (STC)

 There’s a slightly different process for relatives making claims for visits to secure training centres.